aral/ar.al-site/content/2019/01/14/hypha-spike-dat-1/index.md

 ### In-browser hypercore

 Gotcha: When creating a hypercore in browser by manually specifying the read and write keys, you must convert the keys to Node.js’s Buffer type, you cannot use ArrayBuffer.
-Just submitted the folowing pull request to the hypercore readme to make this explicit as this caught me out initially:
+Just submitted [a pull request](https://github.com/mafintosh/hypercore/pull/189) to the hypercore readme to make this explicit as this caught me out initially:

 > The `[key]` and `secretKey` are _Node.js_ buffer instances, not browser-based ArrayBuffer instances.
 When creating hypercores in browser, if you pass an ArrayBuffer instance, you will get an error similar to `key must be at least 16, was given undefined`.
 Instead, create a Node.js Buffer instance using [Feross‘s](https://github.com/feross) [buffer](https://github.com/feross/buffer) module (`npm install buffer`). e.g.,
 > {{<highlight javascript>}}